Pop Levi: Biography

 Levi has also produced and performed with Canadian-born artist and American Apparel model Bunny Holiday in Los Angeles and on a five-city tour of China.
 In 2010 Pop Levi and Bunny Holiday directed the music video for former N.W.A star Arabian Prince's "Let's Hit The Beach" single on Stones Throw Records.
-The duo also directed a music video for "The Look" to promote the 2010 VansXStussy shoe collaboration.
+The duo also directed a music video for "The Look" to promote the 2010 VansXStüssy shoe collaboration.

 Levi's song "Sugar Assault Me Now" was used in the trailers for the 2010 film, Get Him to the Greek and his music has also been featured in numerous television shows including Chuck, Entourage and 90210.

 In November 2012, Levi released his third solo studio album Medicine, his last for Counter Records.
 The album was preceded by single "Strawberry Shake", featuring a remix by Tom Vek, and followed by 5-track EP "Starlight & Wonder Vol. 1".
 An album showcase gig set to take place at The Lexington, London was cancelled at the last minute due to change in artist management.

 In November 2013, Levi released "Secrets" under the pseudonym Jr. Hi via Neon Gold Records, featuring guest vocals by The Weeknd.
 Levi's management Roxwell had previously confirmed that Levi had been working with a number of artists including The Weeknd, Kimbra, Switch and Robert DeLong.
 In February 2014 a second track "Trillion Girls" was released, featuring guest vocals from Childish Gambino.

 In December 2013, Levi wrote and produced the Childish Gambino song "The Party" for the album Because the Internet, which was nominated for Best Rap Album at the 2015 Grammy Awards.

 In September 2014, Levi and Bunny Holiday formed the Industrial/Electronic duo crush_DLX, releasing through their SoundCloud 1 track a day for 370 days in an Audio Series format called MICRO SEX TAPES 370º.
 The series has produced collaborations with Ariel Pink and Cabaret Voltaire founder Stephen Mallinder.

 In 2020, Levi signed to Toronto based label Boiled Records.
 On 2 December 2020, he released the album Mark Of Paradise.
 This was quickly followed up by Juicy Diamond on 17 March 2021.

 In February 2022, Levi started a new band with Muscatelli under the project name "The Big Kill".